-Everything we know about The Outer Worlds 2
+Everything we know about The Outer Worlds 2: Trailer, story and more

-(Pocket-lint) - The Outer Worlds was a really pleasant surprise when it arrived in 2019 - an old-school spacefaring RPG that took the best bits of Fallout and remixed them through a new lens.
+The Outer Worlds was a really pleasant surprise when it arrived in 2019 - an old-school spacefaring RPG that took the best bits of Fallout and remixed them through a new lens.

 It's therefore not a huge surprise to learn that it's getting a sequel after The Outer Worlds 2 was announced in 2021 as part of an Xbox showcase.
 Here are all the (for now quite scant) details that you should know.